Ellis' Blue - Euphilotes ellisiii ellisii- #2 Male Emerging from Pupa

 Close-up of Head, Antennae and Legs

-I fed these last instars on Eriogonum corymbosum until the plant was no longer available.
+I fed these third and fourth instars on Eriogonum corymbosum until the plant was no longer available.
 I switched to Eriogonum racemosum for the last two or three days before the larvae pupated.
 Although they were not enthusiastic about the change in food plant, they all made it to pupa.

 LIFE HISTORY: